The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Results: power spectrum on the past lightcone

-\Figure{fig:lightcone1:pk_mags_plots} shows the galaxy power spectra measurements (points), averaged over the 8 realisations for each of the 5 magnitude cuts.
-The error bars are computed from \Eqn{eq:FKPCov2} and the solid line shows the theoretical prediction using the recipe described in \S\ref{sec:LC1:LCtheory}.
-For this first set of measurements we have employed uniform weighting of all galaxies, which is equivalent to setting $P_0$ to zero in the FKP weights \Eqn{eq:WFKP}.
-These will form our baseline estimates for later comparison.
 The bottom right subplot of the figure shows the ratio between the measurements and the theory.
 The shaded regions denote the 1-$\sigma$ error envelopes for the $m_{\mathrm{lim}} = \{18, 20, 22\}$ catalogues, respectively.
 In this plot we also show the $\pm 5\%$ difference between theory and measurement as the shaded grey horizontal region.
 For all of the magnitude cuts, we see that the theory lies well within the error bars of the measurements at all scales, right up to the Nyquist frequency of the grid.
 We do see some slight fall off of the estimated power for scales of around $k \geq 0.2 \; [h \; \mathrm{Mpc}^{-1}]$.
 This is most likely due to inaccuracies of our modelling of the 2-loop corrections to the theory as detailed in \S\ref{ss:nonlin}.